 Ways to Celebrate the 50th Anniversary of the Flag!

-February 15, 2015 marks the 50th anniversary of the national flag.
-This special day is an opportunity to celebrate the people, accomplishments, history, institutions and values that have helped shape our national identity.
+February 15, 2015 marked the 50th anniversary of the national flag.
+This special milestone is an opportunity to celebrate the people, accomplishments, history, institutions and values that have helped shape our national identity.

-Wherever you live, why not join with family and friends to mark National Flag of Canada Day in a way that is most meaningful to your community.
+Wherever you live, why not join with family and friends to mark the 50th anniversary of this important Canadian symbol in a way that is most meaningful to your community.

-Participate in the Flag Day initiatives organized in your region or organize your own activities in which all members of the community can be included.
+Participate in initiatives organized in your region or organize your own activities in which all members of the community can be included.
 Here are some ideas for activities: